 At a recent Board of Supervisors public meeting, public comment included hate speech and the Board of Supervisors decided to discontinue the online or virtual public comment process, which had a ripple effect on the 165+ City Boards and Commissions.
 The Mayor's Office, City Attorney, and Commissioner Secretaries have met to discuss the issue.
-President Scott said the current practice is that he Board President is authorized to continue or discontinue on line or virtual public comment.
-President Scott stated that he will not exercise this authority.
+President Scott said the current practice is that the Board President is authorized to continue or discontinue online or virtual public comment.
+President Scott stated that he would not exercise this authority.
 President Scott requested the full Board decide whether to continue, discontinue, or modify public comment remote access.
 President Scott outlined a plan for the next steps:

-- 1. Request Executive Director Yant to report on usage and cost of virtual public comment for the last six months - 2.
-Request the Board Secretary gather additional information from other Boards and Commission's decisions on public comment procedures. - 3.
-Request Counsel to provide written guidance on how to uphold freedom of speech and guidance if public comment includes hate speech. - 4.
-Add this issue as an action item to the February 8, 2024, Health Service Board regular meeting to hear the results of these requests and take action on how the Board will proceed.
+- 1. Requested Executive Director Yant to report on usage and cost of virtual public comment for the last six months - 2.
+Requested the Board Secretary gather additional information from other Boards and Commission's decisions on public comment procedures. - 3.
+Requested Counsel to provide written guidance on how to uphold freedom of speech and guidance if public comment includes hate speech. - 4.
+Action Item added to the February 8, 2024, Health Service Board regular meeting to hear the results of these requests and take action on how the Board will proceed.